2012 Pakistan fake medicine crisis

-During late January 2012, a fake medicine crisis at the Punjab Institute of Cardiology (PIC) hospital in the Lahore region of Punjab, Pakistan, claimed the lives of over 100 heart patients.
+During late January 2012, there was a fake medicine crisis at the Punjab Institute of Cardiology (PIC) hospital in the Lahore region of Punjab, Pakistan which claimed the lives of over 100 heart patients.

 According to various reports, the incident involved patients who had been receiving treatment at the hospital and had been prescribed with counterfeit antihypertensive medicines.
 The Federal Investigation Agency carried out an inquiry into the incident, and identified the factory of Efroze Chemicals in Karachi as the producer of the Isotab tablets contaminated with pyrimethamine.
 The factory was sealed, and the names of the factory owners were put on the Exit Control List (ECL).

 Crisis

 In mid-January 2012, several cardiac patients registered with the Punjab Institute of Cardiology (PIC) started showing up at different public and private hospitals in Lahore after having a sudden drop in platelets and white blood cells and bleeding from different parts of the body.
 The doctors initially took the symptoms as that of dengue outbreak that had hit the city in the fall of 2011.
 However, it was soon realized that the symptoms were seen in a PIC cohort and were more consistent of a drug reaction.

 Suspect drugs included Isotab (isosorbide mononitrate), Lipitor (atorvastatin calcium), Cardiovestin (simvastatin), Alfagril (clopidogrel), Concort (amlodipine), and Soloprin (aspirin).
 The medicines were being distributed by the hospital free of charge mainly to poor people.
-The total number of people who may be at risk after taking medicine from the hospital may be as high as 46,000 according to one report.
+The total number of people who might have been at risk after taking medicine from the hospital might have been as high as 46,000 according to one report.

 The spurious medicine(s) triggered a serious adverse reaction by depositing itself in the bone marrow and ending the body's resistance.
 The generation of white blood cells stopped in the body.
 Among the symptoms of the disease were a severe chest infection, change in skin colour/pigmentation, low platelet count and blood vomiting.

 As a result, the Department of Health constituted a high-powered committee to probe the incident.